google/flax/README.md

 ./tests/run_all_tests.sh
 ```

+Alternatively, you can also develop inside a Docker container : See [`dev/README.md`](dev/README.md).

 We welcome pull requests, in particular for those issues [marked as PR-ready](https://github.com/google/flax/issues?q=is%3Aopen+is%3Aissue+label%3A%22Status%3A+pull+requests+welcome%22).
 For other proposals, we ask that you first open an Issue to discuss your planned contribution.

 ## Note